amagioss/slv/website/docs/command-reference/profile.md

 ---

 ## Push local changes to remote profile
-Pushes the changes in the current profile to the pre-configured remote repository.
+Pushes the changes in the active profile to the pre-configured remote repository.
 (Only works for profiles with remote repository set using `--git` flag.)
 #### General Usage:
 ```bash
 slv profile push [flags]